Smile-SA/gdpr-dump/docs/02-configuration.md

             - ['updated_at', 'gt', 'expr: DATE_SUB(now(), INTERVAL 30 DAY)']
             - ['website_id', 'eq', 'expr: (SELECT website_id FROM store_website WHERE name = "base")']
 ```

-Note: as of now, it is impossible to define expressions with the `in` and `notIn` operators, because the value must be an array of scalar values.

 ### Data Converters